elunna/nerfhack-changelog/README.md

 * Spear traps only start appearing after level 5
 * Spear traps can be untrapped, potentially yielding a random spear type in the process.
 * Flying and levitation usually protect from being harmed by spear traps, however, there is still a 25% chance of being hit (by a abnormally long spear)
-* If you or a monster hit by the trap is thick skinned, the spear just breaks and the trap is deleted.
+* If you or a monster hit by the trap is thick-skinned, the spear just breaks and the trap is deleted.
 * The trap also doesn't affect unsolid monsters.
 * When hit, it deals 7-14 damage and wounds your legs for 10-19 turns.
 * Spear traps sometimes have poisoned spears.